 Considering the facts, an issue of water shortage is likely to hit the Middle East especially hard.
 Though there are already many problems there, in many places there is neither enough food nor enough water.

 The African continent – including the Republic of South Africa – is also a poor fit for people who want to escape from a crash in the “civilized world”.
-Nevertheless, it has to be said – especially as far as Africa is concerned – that there are many areas where we can already get a glimpse of what the Western World could look like after the crash: There are many villages without running water, electricity, asphalted roads, telephone, and Internet.
+There are many areas where we can already get a glimpse of what the Western World could look like after the crash, in villages without running water, electricity, asphalted roads, telephone, and Internet.
 In other words, Africa’s rural areas are the opposite of Europe, because they have extremely low heights to fall from.
 Therefore, after the game is over, it will be easier for residents of such areas to adapt to even more modest living conditions.

-Whereas indigenous people, in the few remaining primeval forests of sparsely populated areas, may not perceive a crash until they intend to go for a journey, realizing that there is no bus, the situation in cities and conurbations in Africa will be different.
+Whereas indigenous people, in the few remaining primeval forests of sparsely populated areas, may not perceive a crash until they intend to go for a journey, realizing that there is no bus, the situation in African cities will be very different.

 Even though the height of fall in densely populated areas of Africa will be incomparable with that of Europe, the extreme willingness of Africans to resort to violence means a greater frequency of dramatic scenes in Africa than in other parts of the world.
-Whereas the butchers of the modern era, such as Idi Amin Dada, took years to murder hundreds of thousands of people, it quite possible that such death tolls may be easily reached on a daily basis after a collapse in metropolises such as Lagos or Nairobi.
+Whereas the butchers of the modern era, such as Idi Amin Dada, took years to murder hundreds of thousands of people, it is quite possible that such death tolls may be reached on a daily basis, after a collapse, in cities such as Lagos or Nairobi.
 Unfortunately, the willingness to use violence continues to be imported into Europe at an ever-increasing rate.

 Question: Which Part of The World Will Be Hit The Hardest?